VALLEREDONDO Listed by morpheus Ransomware Group

 **Website**: valleredondo.com.mx **Revenue**: $50 Million Family owned, founded in 1964 by Don Luis Ferruccio Cetto, right in the center of México, in Aguascalientes.
 With more than 60 years special

 On December 27, 2025, the Mexican family-owned company Valleredondo appeared on the leak site of the morpheus Ransomware Group.
-The firm, which operates valleredondo.com.mx and generates roughly $50 million in annual revenue, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose personal information was exposed remains unknown, anyone whose data passed through the company’s systems — customers, employees, suppliers, or their families — may now be at risk.
+The firm, which operates valleredondo.com.mx and generates roughly $50 million in annual revenue, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose personal information may have been exposed remains unknown, anyone whose data passed through the company’s systems — customers, employees, suppliers, or their families — may now be at risk.

 Public reporting indicates that Valleredondo, founded in 1964 in Aguascalientes, Mexico, by Don Luis Ferruccio Cetto, was listed on the morpheus ransomware leak portal on December 27, 2025.
 The data taken consists of internal files exfiltrated after the group gained access to the company’s network.
 No confirmed total of affected records has been published, and the precise types of personal information contained in those files have not been disclosed by either the victim or the attackers.
 The company has not yet issued a public statement detailing the breach scope or timeline.